CMTA/CMTAT/README.md

 Before each transfer, the CMTAT calls the function `operateOnTransfer` which is the entrypoint for the RuleEngine.

 #### AuthorizationEngine

+> Warning: this engine may be deleted in the future

 The `AuthorizationEngine` is an external contract to add supplementary check on the functions `grantRole` and `revokeRole`from the CMTAT.